pwong09/SEIR-project-1/pseudocode.md

 //required variables that track the state of the game the board
-a winner variable
+a win variable - boolean
-a lose variable
+a lose variable - boolean

 //store elements on the page that will be accessed more than once
+- squares - make in JS?
+- play again button 1
+- play again button 2

+//add eventListeners click and right-click

 //onloading - initialize the state variables
-winner sets as false
+winner set as false
-lose sets as false
+lose set as false
-make the board function [2d array - an array within an array! make it 8 x 8 ]
+make the board function [2d array - an array within an array! make it 8 x 8 - so to access each square => board[i][j] ]

     all squares values are set to 0

-    another function? place the bombs [8 bombs - randomly placed on the board (random index?)] - value = 1
+    another function? place the bombs [8 bombs - randomly placed on the board (random index?) set all bomb indices' value = 1
+        results in board's indices being changed from 0 to 1. returns bomb indices for numbered squares]

-    function for placing numbered squares? [based on bombs' indices, place corresponding numbered squares adjacent to the bomb
+    function for placing numbered squares somehow?
+        [get bombs' indices, place corresponding numbered squares adjacent to the bomb
         so if a square is next to one bomb, number 1 should be next to it on all 8 sides
         if there are two bombs, number 2, if there are three bombs, number 3, etc.]

 //rendering
 within render function: